CelliesProjects/OpenStreetMap-esp32/README.md

 ```

 - If no size is set a 320px by 240px map will be returned.
-- The tile cache should be freed with `freeTilesCache()` after setting a new bigger map size.

 ### Get the number of tiles needed to cache a map